chaoxu/chaoxu.github.io/posts/2018-12-23-strings-with-hamming-distance-exactly-1.md

 # Remarks

 [Ruosong Wang](https://dblp.uni-trier.de/pers/hd/w/Wang:Ruosong) communicated another $O(mn)$ solution.
 It is much easier to describe but requires the usage of [generalized suffix trees](https://en.wikipedia.org/wiki/Generalized_suffix_tree), which is certainly not implementable in a reasonable amount of time.
 Let $\diamond$ be a symbol not in the alphabet.
 Build a generalized suffix tree over the set of strings $S'=\set{x\diamond x| x\in S}$.
 Now, traverse the suffix tree, up to level $m$, and output `true` if a path that contains $\diamond$ was traversed, and can lead to more than $2$ leaves below.
+Indeed, this means the substring $x\diamond y$ appeared at least twice.
+Hence there are at least two strings of the form $yax$ and $ybx$ in $S$.

+I've also seen algorithms that manages to get a expected $O(nm)$ time algorithm through hashing.
+However, I am personally more interested in deterministic algorithms.

 We do assume the alphabet size is constant.
 If the alphabet size is $\sigma$ and ordered. there is an extra factor of $\log \sigma$ in building tires.
 The the final running time will be $O(mn\log \sigma)$.

-The problem can reduce to finding the closest pair of elements by hamming metric [@MinKZ09].
-It does not get us the desired running time though.

 We tried to solve a subproblem of the following form, where $k=2$.